-Alabama homeownership rates consistently outperform the national average by almost 5 points and have for the last 20 years.
+Alabama homeownership rates consistently outperform the national average by almost 5 percentage points and have for the last 20 years.
 The state is ranked 16th in the nation for home sales.
 Buyers in the Yellowhammer State sometimes look for alternatives to big bank mortgage loans to fund a new home purchase or to renovate an existing property.
 Hard money loans, where the borrower puts up their home or some other owned real estate as collateral can sometimes fund faster than traditional mortgage loans.
 They also usually require less paperwork.
 Hard money loans are not offered by large banks, but are usually available in Alabama from small group and individual investors.

 Alabama Foreclosure Laws